 Teaching kids about the alphabet and beginning sounds is the first step towards learning to read and write.
-These fun letter of the week activities help kids learn core skills such as letter names, beginning sounds and letter formation.
+These fun letter workbooks help kids learn core skills such as letter names, beginning sounds and letter formation.
 They’re awesome for kids in Preschool, Pre-K and Kindergarten.

 Letter of the Week Activities

 There are many different ways to teach kids about letters and beginning sounds.
-I’ve taught at schools where I’ve introduced a letter day, a letter a week or a few letters a week.
+I’ve taught at schools where I’ve introduced a letter day or a couple over a week.
 The method you choose really depends on your school’s literacy program and what works best for your students.

 To introduce the letters, I use songs, interactive games or hands-on activities such as sorting pictures.
 Some of the hands-on activities I do are from this resource here: